Forecast Encompassing Tests for the Expected Shortfall: Proofs

 Furthermore, it holds that $\Delta_{n}(\theta_n^\ast, \dots, \theta_n^\ast) = \Lambda_n(\theta^\ast_n) $ and $\Delta_{n}(\tilde \theta_1, \dots, \tilde \theta_k)$ is a continuous function in its arguments $\tilde \theta_1,\dots, \tilde \theta_k$.
 Using that $\Lambda_n(\theta^\ast_n) $ has Eigenvalues bounded away from zero (for $n$ large enough), we also get that $\Delta_{n}(\tilde \theta_1, \dots, \tilde \theta_k)$ is non-singular in a neighborhood around $\theta^\ast_n$ (for all arguments) for $n$ large enough as the map which maps the matrix onto its Eigenvalues is continuous.
 As we further know that $\hat \theta_n - \theta^\ast_n \stackrel{\mathbb{P}}{\to} 0$ and $|| \tilde \theta_j - \theta_n^\ast || \le || \hat \theta_n - \theta^\ast_n ||$ for all $j = 1,\dots,k$, we get from the continuous mapping theorem that

 In the following, we apply Lemma A.1 in \cite{Weiss1991} (by verifying its assumptions), which extends the iid results of \cite{Huber1967} to strong mixing sequences.
 Assumption (N1) of Lemma A.1 in \cite{Weiss1991} is satisfied as every almost surely continuous stochastic process is separable in the sense of Doob \citep{GikhmanSkorokhod2004} and the functions $\psi \big( Y_{t+1}, g^q_t(\beta) , g^e_t(\eta) \big)$ are almost surely continuous for all $t \in \mathbb{N}$.
 Assumption (N2) is satisfied as shown in the proof of Proposition \ref{prop:Consistency}.
-Assumption (N3)(i) is shown in Lemma \ref{lemma:WeissConditionN3iESReg}.
-The technical Assumptions (N3)(ii) and (N3)(iii) follow from Lemma 4 and Lemma 5 in \cite{Patton2019Supplement}.
+Assumption (N3)(i) is shown in Lemma S.2 in the supplementary material.
+The technical Assumptions (N3)(ii) and (N3)(iii) follow from Lemma 4 and Lemma 5 in the supplemental appendix of \cite{Patton2019}.
 For this, notice that the moment conditions in Assumption 2 (C) and (D) of \cite{Patton2019} are implied by the condition \ref{cond:MomentCondition} in Assumption \ref{assu:AsymptoticTheory}.
 Assumption (N4) follows from the moment conditions \ref{cond:MomentCondition} in Assumption \ref{assu:AsymptoticTheory} and Assumption (N5) from the strong mixing condition \ref{cond:AlphaMixing}.
-Furthermore, Lemma 2 of \cite{Patton2019Supplement} implies that $\sqrt{n} \Psi_{n}(\hat \theta_n) \stackrel{\mathbb{P}}{\to} 0$.
+Furthermore, Lemma 2 in the supplemental appendix of \cite{Patton2019} implies that $\sqrt{n} \Psi_{n}(\hat \theta_n) \stackrel{\mathbb{P}}{\to} 0$.
 Thus, we can apply Lemma A.1 in \cite{Weiss1991} and get that

 Combining (\ref{eqn:ProofApplicationMeanValue}), (\ref{eqn:ContinuousMappingDeltaT}) and (\ref{eqn:ResultWeiss1991ESReg}), we get that